tlsandbox/AYX_Expand-Your-Predictive/Series 1 XGBoost/README.md

+# Expand Your Predictive Palette: XGBoost in Alteryx!
 https://community.alteryx.com/t5/Data-Science/Expand-Your-Predictive-Palette-XGBoost-in-Alteryx/ba-p/404262

 In 2017, Randal S. Olson published a paper using 13 state-of-the art algorithms on 157 datasets.
 It proved that gradient tree boosting models outperform other algorithms in most scenarios.
 The same year, KDNugget pointed out that there is a particular type of boosted tree model most widely adopted.
 More than half of the winning solutions in machine learning challenges in Kaggle use xgboost.